Department of Political Science

 Website: http://www.wku.edu/political-science

-The Department of Political Science offers a Bachelor of Arts degree in four majors; Political Science, International Affairs, Professional Legal Studies, and Philosophy.
+The Department of Political Science offers a Bachelor of Arts degree in five majors; Political Science, International Affairs, Philosophy, Professional Legal Studies, and Legal Studies.
 In addition, the Department offers an undergraduate certificate in Paralegal Studies, and minors in Political Science and Philosophy.

 Departmental curriculum emphasizes core competencies that prepare students for successful careers in the public, private, and non-profit sectors, while serving as excellent preparation for graduate and law school.